softprobe/sp-istio-wasm/README.md

 ## Performance Considerations

-- Body buffering impacts performance for large payloads
-- Extension adds latency for agent lookups
+- Bodies are processed in a streaming fashion; responses are forwarded as chunks arrive (no full-body blocking)
+- Optional buffering (for analytics/extraction) increases memory/CPU; prefer incremental processing and apply size caps/sampling
-- Async storage minimizes impact on response time
+- Async storage keeps tail latency low; only lightweight work happens on the hot path
-- Consider implementing size limits for buffered content